antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     ./run_slip_distribution_plot_AGI.sh /usr/local/MATLAB/MATLAB_Runtime/v99/

-This script will ask which class of scenario (which magnitude and scaling law) you will to plot and will save the *.png* plots in the corresponding *output* folder
+This script will ask which class of scenario (which magnitude and scaling law) you would like to plot and will save the *.png* plots in the corresponding *output* folder